April 17, 2026 · 8 min read

 The Bottom Line

 The most important thing you can do as a bird owner is know your bird's normal.
 Track their weight monthly if possible (a small kitchen scale works well for this), observe their droppings daily, and pay attention to behavior.
 Any meaningful change from baseline — even subtle — is worth a call to your vet.
 Birds do not have the luxury of waiting a few days to see how things go.
 If you are concerned about your bird's health, reach out to us at SPAH or learn more about our exotic animal exam services.
+Birds are one of the species we see most as an exotic vet near the SGV.
 We are here to help.